Roderick L. Bremby

-During his first six years at the Department of Social Services, Commissioner Bremby has directed initiatives in such areas as health care program reform and service innovation, modernization of technology and business processes for improved client service delivery, and implementation of significant budgetary and legislative program changes.
+During his seven-year tenure leading the state’s largest health and human services agency, Commissioner Bremby has directed initiatives in such areas as health care program reform and service innovation; modernization of technology and business processes for improved client service delivery; and implementation of significant budgetary and legislative program changes.
 The Commissioner has worked with the Governor’s and Lieutenant Governor’s Offices, Office of Policy and Management and Department of Administrative Services’ Bureau of Enterprise Systems and Technology to modernize the agency’s technology and service infrastructure during a time of increased applications and program enrollment.

 Agency accomplishments under Commissioner Bremby have included:

 - Successful transition of Medicaid and the Children’s Health Insurance Program from primarily for-profit managed care contractors to a streamlined administrative-services system, bringing service enhancements, innovations and economies.

 - Implementing quality initiatives in Medicaid, including Person-Centered Medical Homes, Intensive Care Management; tobacco cessation incentives; health equity review, and prevention strategies.

 - Continued implementation of Connecticut’s Medicaid expansion under the national Affordable Care Act, enrolling over 265,000 low-income adults without dependent children as of December 2018, while leading DSS coordination with Access Health CT (health insurance marketplace/exchange).